-Wendy Johnson Araya, MSN’96, DNP’12, was featured in a March 2020 VUMC Voice article about Leap Day babies born at Monroe Carell Jr. Children’s Hospital at Vanderbilt, where she is a neonatal nurse practitioner.
-She co-authored “Assessing and Addressing Practitioner Burnout: Results from an Advanced Practice Registered Nurse Health and Well-being Study,” published in November 2019 in the Journal of the American Association of Nurse Practitioners .
-Wendy has worked at Vanderbilt for over 25 years, starting as a licensed practical nurse in the newborn nursery in 1984.
+Wendy Johnson Araya, MSN'96, DNP'12, was featured in a March 2020 VUMC Voice article about Leap Day babies born at Monroe Carell Jr. Children's Hospital at Vanderbilt, where she is a neonatal nurse practitioner.
+She co-authored "Assessing and Addressing Practitioner Burnout: Results from an Advanced Practice Registered Nurse Health and Well-being Study," published in November 2019 in the Journal of the American Association of Nurse Practitioners .
+Wendy started working at Vanderbilt in 1984 as a licensed practical nurse in the newborn nursery.

 Debra Arnow, MSN'96, DNP'11, was named director of VUSN's Nursing and Health Care Leadership specialty, effective in January 2021, and was elected treasurer of the board of directors for the Pediatric Nursing Certification Board, 2020-23.
 She had been senior vice president of patient care services and chief nursing officer of Children's Hospital and Medical Center in Omaha, Nebraska.

-Linda Baker, MSN’96, is a family nurse practitioner in the Lovelace Health System in Albuquerque, New Mexico (2020).
+Linda Baker, MSN'96, is a family nurse practitioner in the Lovelace Health System in Albuquerque (2020).

-Linda Beuscher, MSN’96, co-authored “Can Robots Encourage Social Engagement among Older Adults?” published in Innovation in Aging in December 2020.
-She retired from her position as assistant professor at VUSN in July 2019, and presented a poster, “Barriers to Transition from SNF to Home: Discharge Team’s Perspective,” at the Gerontological Advanced Practice Nurses Association conference that October.
-She collaborated to create a robot-guided video game that assists people who have dementia.
+Linda Beuscher, MSN'96, is co-author of "Field Testing of Ro-Tri, a Robot-Mediated Triadic Interaction for Older Adults," published in February 2021 in the International Journal of Social Robotics , and "Can Robots Encourage Social Engagement among Older Adults?" published in Innovation in Aging in December 2020.
+She retired from her position as assistant professor at VUSN in July 2019, collaborated to create a robot-guided video game that assists people who have dementia, and presented a poster, "Barriers to Transition from SNF to Home: Discharge Team's Perspective," at the Gerontological Advanced Practice Nurses Association conference that October.
 Linda received the outstanding research podium presentation award at the GAPNA national conference in September 2018 for her qualitative research on elderly residents recently discharged from skilled nursing facilities to home.
-She co-authored "Socially Assistive Robots: Measuring Older Adults' Perceptions," in the Journal of Gerontological Nursing , November 2017.
+She co-authored "Socially Assistive Robots: Measuring Older Adults' Perceptions," published in the Journal of Gerontological Nursing in November 2017.
 She was elected to distinguished fellow in the National Academies of Practice and the Nursing Academy in 2016, and, in 2015, Linda received both the GAPNA Award for Excellence in Research and the Rebecca Culpepper Education and Mentorship Award from Vanderbilt University Medical Center.

 Martha Brinson, MSN'96, is a family nurse practitioner at the Southern Joint Replacement Institute in Nashville, specializing in orthopaedic surgery (2020).